-Although the science behind the breakthrough performance of ALEXAs custom designed CMOS sensor is complex, the use of large pixels and a Dual Gain Architecture (DGA) are its two main principles.
+Although the science behind the breakthrough performance of ALEXA's custom designed CMOS sensor is complex, the use of large photosites and a Dual Gain Architecture are its two main principles.

-DGA simultaneously provides two separate read-out paths from each pixel with different amplification.
+The Dual Gain Architecture simultaneously provides two separate read-out paths from each pixel with different amplification.
 The first path contains the regular, highly amplified signal.
 The second path contains a signal with lower amplification, to capture the information that is clipped in the first path.
-Both paths feed into the cameras A/D converters, delivering a 14 bit image for each path.
+Both paths feed into the camera's A/D converters, delivering a 14 bit image for each path.
 These images are then combined into a single 16 bit high dynamic range image.
-This method enhances low light performance and pre-vents the highlights from being clipped, thereby significantly extending the dynamic range of the image.
+This method enhances low light performance and prevents the highlights from being clipped, thereby significantly extending the dynamic range of the image.